arshdippamma/GSoC-2025-Chrome-Theme-Starter-Bug/README.md

 ## Customization

 You can customize the theme by editing the `manifest.json` file to change the colors or background images to your preference.
-If you want to add new images to use, simply add them in the "images" folder.
+If you want to add new images to use, simply add them in the `images` folder.

 ### Files